Mowbray-R-V/Gantry_control-pose_estimation/README.md

-# Pick an place with gantry robot using computer vsion
+# Pick an place with gantry robot using computer vsion for position estimation of payload

 Working video